jilesingh/gcp-devops-project/README.md

-# This is the repo for the GCP Project.
+# Docker flask application

+- This is written in python Language
+- It shall be deployed on GKE